Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 As mentioned at the start, a top 10 list or best pedal is ridiculous because everybody has different needs.
 So in this section I will list different categories to consider and present an example of a pedal worth considering that matches that category.
 The pedals I list below are all excellent quality and highly recommended.
 But as I’ve mentioned, there are countless delay pedals out there so use my suggestions as a starting point and if you find another pedal that meets your needs, then that pedal is the best for you.
 This is a buyer’s guide so use it as a guide.

-Best Delay Pedal for Simplicity
+Best Delay Pedal for Rock

 Best Delay Pedal for Flexibility

 There have been great delay pedals developed over the last few years with a focus on flexibility.
 You now have a wide range of features that were not possible previously.
 The best example of a flexible delay pedal is the TC Electronic Flashback X4.
 The Flashback range of delay pedals pack in a great range of features and the X4 gives you the most flexibility.
-I reviewed the X4 and compared it to the Line 6 DL4 (another good option for flexibility) and in many ways I felt the X4 was superior.
+I reviewed the X4 and compared it to the Line 6 DL4 (another good option for flexibility) and in many ways, I felt the X4 was superior.

 Here’s why the Flashback X4 is the best delay pedal for flexibility in my opinion: